 It is not a part of German culture to withold one's disapproval.
-Many foreigners who live here can recount tales of being told off for anything, anything at all, which a passer-by deems improper.
+Many foreigners who live here can recount tales of being told off if a passer-by thinks you need improvement.

 Haughty matrons tell off the Heidelbergerin for not packing her groceries fast enough at the Aldi.
 Ian in Hamburg gets the stink-eye for riding his bike in the afternoon on a work day.
 Phone operators chastise me for not having the serial number of my washing machine handy when I call for a repairman.
 And customs officers assure everyone that no matter how the form is filled out, it's wrong.